zachcheatham/gmod-ulx-player-tracker/README.md

 * Easily find players' alt-accounts.
 * Find players' previous aliases further back than Steam can.
 * Check if a player is using Family Sharing.
-* Quickly ban disconnected players using the recents tab.
+* Quickly ban disconnected players using the recent players list.
 * Using the MySQL database on a website to associate Steam IDs with IP addresses.

 ### Requirements ###